They are working: Can your teens count jobs as Career Exploration?

 - their God-given talents

-- their interests
+- what they know about their interests so far

 - their abilities

-- their values
+- understanding their values

 - their job search skills